utkmst/facetorace/README.md

 ## Model Architecture

-The model is based on CNN.
+The model is trained with convnext_tiny_in22k.
 The model was trained using FastAI.

 ## Accuracy